"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 8. Free NYC Board of Education bus service for all Grades K-6 students residing in Lower Manhattan or on the Upper East Side.
 Refer questions to the Lower School Office.

 9. Friends events (including the Benefit and PA events) at a discounted rate for families receiving financial aid packages or in other situations of financial need.
-Refer questions to the Assistant Director of Admissions and Director of Financial Aid & Affordability.
+Refer questions to the Associate Director of Admissions and Director of Financial Aid & Affordability.

 10. Early Bird (FREE) (7:45–8:25 AM; Grades K-4)